paulz668/bscthesis/README.md

 # Bachelor Thesis
-Title: Comparison of random forest and gradient boosting for mid-price and bid ask crossover prediction in limit order books
+Title: Comparison of random forest and gradient boosting for mid-price in limit order books